python/mypy/docs/source/command_line.rst

     passed on the command line, the ``MYPYPATH`` environment variable, and the :confval:`mypy_path` config option.

-    Note that this only affects import discovery -- for modules and packages explicitly passed on the command line, mypy still searches for ``__init__.py[i]`` files in order to determine the fully-qualified module/package name.
+    This flag also affects how mypy determines fully qualified module names for files, modules and packages explicitly passed on the command line.
+See :ref:`Mapping file paths to modules <mapping-paths-to-modules>` for details.

+.. option:: --explicit-package-bases

+    This flag tells mypy to that the current directory, the ``MYPYPATH`` environment variable, and the :confval:`mypy_path` config option as the directories in which top-level packages are located.
+This option is only useful in conjunction with :option:`--namespace-packages`.
+See :ref:`Mapping file paths to modules <mapping-paths-to-modules>` for details.

 .. option:: --ignore-missing-imports